Skip to content

 MQTT Parameters

-The MQTTClient in the JSON configuration define how to connect to an MQTT broker, specifying the communication details.
+The MqttParameters in the JSON configuration define how to connect to an MQTT broker, specifying the communication details.
 The Address and Port indicate the broker's network location (in this case, 127.0.0.1 on port 1883), which is where the data will be sent to or received from.
 The parameters also detail authentication methods and the use of TLS for secure communication.
 This setup determines the pathway for data exchange between the device and the MQTT broker, facilitating the monitoring or control of device operations.

 Parameter Description Required Example Default Value